mozilla/browserid-local-verify/README.md

 [![Build Status](https://travis-ci.org/mozilla/browserid-local-verify.png?branch=master)](https://travis-ci.org/mozilla/browserid-local-verify)

-(status:  **experimental**)

 # A node.js BrowserID verification library

 This repository contains a node.js library for local verification of BrowserID assertions.
+It is used by [this standalone verifier](https://github.com/mozilla/browserid-verifier).

 The library has the following scope and features: